 November 24, 2020, Subversive Capital Acquisition Corp, the largest cannabis-focused special acquisition company in US history, agrees to acquire Caliva and Left Coast Ventures to form The Parent Company.
 Jay-Z and Roc Nation sign exclusive agreements with The Parent Company and Jay-Z becomes the company's Chief Visionary Officer with $36.5 million in equity commitments.

 November 4, 2020, South Dakota passes Measure 26, Medical Marijuana Initiative, by ballot measure to legalize medical cannabis in the state.
 On July 1, 2021 medical marijuana became legal in South Dakota.
 Patients, who have a debilitating medical condition, are allowed to possess a maximum of 3 ounces of medical marijuana.

 November 3, 2020, Arizona passes Proposition 207 and New Jersey passes Public Question 1 by ballot measure, respectively legalizing adult-use cannabis in both states.
 Arizona and New Jersey will see the legalization, taxation, and recreational use of cannabis for adults aged 21 and older.
 Certain individuals will be able to petition a court for an order to seal their cannabis related criminal records.

 June 29, 2020, Iowa Governor Kim Reynolds signs House File 2589, expanding the Medical Cannabidiol Act to include even more patient conditions and increase the amount of THC allowed in legal medical cannabis.

 June 17, 2020, Iowa Governor Kim Reynolds signs House File 2581 into law, legalizing the sale and production of consumable hemp products in the state.
 The HF2581 bill sets forth regulations regarding the legality of production and sale of consumable grade hemp products in the state of Iowa.

-April 7, 2020, Charlotte Figi dies due to complications from Covid
+April 7, 2020, Charlotte Figi dies due to complications from Covid.

 January 1, 2020, Illinois Governor J.B.
 Pritzker signs the Cannabis Regulation and Tax Act, House Bill 1438, into law.
 It is the first act of a US state legislature creating a regulated cannabis system and authorizes legal retail sales to begin immediately.